social-link-analytics-group-bsc/-biohackathon-2022-project-24/llm_inference/README.md

 There are 2 different datasets you need depending if you want to evaluate the model and the prompt or running on the full dataset.
 To run the evaluation, the dataset is in jsonl format.
 The entire dataset shoudl be a sqlite3 file containing the entire downloaded articles from pubmed

-Once theses steps are done, you can log out from the `transfer3.bsc.es` node and connect to the ACC node `alogin4.bsc.es`

 ### Activate environment